Internships

 Students will earn three credits in POLS 3991 for most internships.
 They may complete more than one internship, but the placement must be different for each one.

 Students are responsible for finding their own internships.
-Advertisements for interns are available via SharePoint (you will need your net ID and password to access this information) and posted in the Polisci Weekly Brief.
+Any internships of which the POLS department is aware are listed here (you will need your net ID and password to access this information) and posted in the Polisci Weekly Brief (PWB).

 For more information, please contact Kimberly Bergendahl, the POLS internship coordinator, at POLSInternships@uconn.edu.
 You can also visit the Center for Career Development’s internships site or check out their recruiting management system, Handshake.